fbslo/dostavljac/README.md

 # dostavljac

-free community essentials delivery app.
+Free community essentials delivery app.

+API documentation at in /backend-node/

 developed by @fbslo and @sijanec